Ventolin and Salamol salbutamol inhalers for asthma available to buy online from Dr Fox.

 - Have no recent worsening in breathing symptoms

-Ventolin Evohaler and Salamol Easi-Breathe are both prescription only medicine - our doctors will issue the prescription online direct to our pharmacy.
+Salbutamol inhalers are prescription only medicine - our doctors will issue the prescription online direct to our pharmacy.

 Limits on supply

-Patients who require more than one inhaler per month may need alternative or additional treatments, possibly inhaled steroids or other medicines, including tablets, which Dr Fox does not supply.
-Please see your GP or asthma nurse if this is the case.
+If you require more than 3 inhalers per year, this suggests that your asthma is not well controlled and you may need alternative or additional treatments, possibly inhaled steroids or other medicines, including tablets, which Dr Fox does not supply.
+Please see your GP or asthma nurse for a review if this is the case.

 Patients are required to provide their GP details.
-Dr Fox will inform the surgery of supply of treatment.
+Dr Fox will inform the GP practice of supply of treatment.

 If we cannot supply your inhaler, it does NOT mean you do not need one.Buy treatment